veverkap/mydia/README.md

 >
 > **Note:** If your downloads and libraries must be on different filesystems, mydia will automatically fall back to copying files.
 This works fine but uses more storage space and takes longer.

+### Library Path Management

+Mydia uses **relative path storage** for media files, which provides several benefits:

+- **Flexible Library Relocation**: You can change your library root paths (e.g., from `/mnt/media/Movies` to `/new/storage/Movies`) without breaking existing file references
+- **Path Independence**: Media file records are stored relative to their library path, making the database portable
+- **Automatic Migration**: When you update library paths via the Admin UI, Mydia validates that existing files are accessible at the new location before making changes
+- **Seamless Upgrades**: The migration from absolute to relative paths happens automatically on first startup after upgrade

+Library paths can be configured via:
+1. Environment variables (`MOVIES_PATH`, `TV_PATH`) - Highest priority
+2. Admin UI (Database settings)
+3. YAML configuration file (`config/config.yml`)
+4. Schema defaults - Lowest priority

+Changes to library paths are validated against your existing media files to prevent broken references.
+If you need to relocate your library, update the environment variables or Admin UI settings, and Mydia will verify file accessibility before applying the changes.

 ## 👤 User / Group Identifiers

 When using volumes (`-v` flags), permissions issues can arise between the host and container.
 To avoid this, specify the user `PUID` and group `PGID` to ensure files created by the container are owned by your user.